What is the Child Tax Credit and who is entitled to it?

 - We have specialists for every field of law.

-The amount of Child Tax Credit varies depending on how many children you claim it for.
-From 2022, the amounts have increased.
+The amount of the child tax credit varies depending on how many children you claim it for.
+From 2022, the amounts will increase.
 This reflects the government’s efforts to support large families.

 The current amounts are: